block/xcode-index-mcp/README.md

 4. Update `.gooseHints` or `cursorRules` in your project to tell your agent how to use the plugin.
 Replace the project name with the name of your project as it appears in the derived data folder.

     ```
     Use tool `xcode-index-mcp` if available.
-Use project name <You project name here>.
+Use project name <Your project name here>.
 The tool can locate call sites of functions, and function definitions from call sites.
 If you need a filepath to make a request, use `rg` to find the file and `rg -n` to find the line number.
 Use the absolute path when requesting symbols from a file.
     ```

-    For cursor, you may want to add these [instructions](https://github.com/block/xcode-index-mcp/blob/main/src/mcp_xcode_index_browser/server.py#L14-L52) in their own rule file - at the time of writing I don't think cursor reads the MCP `instructions` field.
+    For Cursor, you may want to add these [instructions](https://github.com/block/xcode-index-mcp/blob/main/src/mcp_xcode_index_browser/server.py#L14-L52) in their own rule file - at the time of writing I don't think cursor reads the MCP `instructions` field.

 ## Running tests

-To run test for swift, cd into `swift-service` and run `swift test`.
+To run tests for Swift, cd into `swift-service` and run `swift test`.

 ## How it works